 Let us study some of the important benefits of these funds:

-- Utilising tactics such as ‘Short Selling’ whereby they shall sell the securities with a promise to buy them back at a later date
+- Utilizing tactics such as ‘Short Selling’ whereby they shall sell the securities with a promise to buy them back at a later date

 - Adjust to the trading strategies according to the existing market conditions.

-Hence, for e.g. if a portfolio includes shares of a Media company and Cement sector and if the government offers some benefits to the Media sector but imposes additional charge on the Cement sector, then in such cases the benefits can outshine the possible declines in the cement sector.
+Hence, for e.g., if a portfolio includes shares of a media company and the cement sector and if the government offers some benefits to the Media sector but imposes an additional charge on the Cement sector, then in such cases the benefits can outshine the possible declines in the cement sector.